-Going to your GP is a good starting point.
-It is common to feel worried about talking to your doctor about suicidal feelings, but they will be used to listening to people who are experiencing difficult feelings.
+Going to your GP is a good starting point for getting support.
+It is common to worry about talking to your doctor about suicidal feelings.
+But they will be used to listening to people who are experiencing difficult feelings.

 Your GP can: